beve-org/beve/README.md

 Layout: `size_header | key0 | value0 | ... keyN | valueN`

-If keys are strings, then the keys will be prefixed with a size header, following the string description.
+If keys are strings, then the keys follow the string specification, including a size header.

 ## Dynamic Arrays